-Looking for the perfect Moroccan holiday from Tangier to Marrakesh?
+Looking for the perfect Moroccan holiday from Tangier Best Private Tours and Desert Trips to Marrakech?
 Well then you’ve come to the right place!
 Here at Premium Morocco we offer unique and authentic experiences that allow you to truly get a feel for this culturally and geographically diverse country.
 And we ensure that any trip we create for you perfectly suits your interests, needs and requirements.
-From Tangier to the Blue Town, to the Atlas Mountains, the Sahara Desert and the ancient imperial cities of Fez and Marrakesh, to guided day excursions of Marrakech, our customised experiences from Tangier to Marrakech 4 days Trip will have you stepping into the lives of locals and getting acquainted with the food, culture and traditions of this fascinating country.
+From Tangier to the Blue Town, to the Atlas Mountains, the Sahara Desert and the ancient imperial cities of Fez and Marrakesh, to guided day excursions of Marrakech, our customised experiences Tangier Best Private Tours and Desert Trips to Marrakech will have you stepping into the lives of locals and getting acquainted with the food, culture and traditions of this fascinating country.
 So what are you waiting for?
 Come with us on the adventure of a lifetime and get to know and love the Moroccan way of life!

 DAY 1: MEET AT TANGIER OR FINDEK AND DRIVE TO CHEFCHAOUEN